Black/African American Equity Dashboard

 • Conversely, fewer Black/African American workers are employed in fields that typically offer higher pay, like Information and Manufacturing roles.
 Pay in these sectors is often higher than the living wage in Massachusetts.

-• This trend—more representation in lower-paying sectors and less in higher-paying ones—is seen for both workers identifying solely as Black/African American and the wider group including multiracial and Hispanic Black individuals.
+• This trend—more representation in lower-paying sectors and less in higher-paying ones—is seen for both workers identifying solely as Black/African American alone and the wider group including multiracial and Hispanic Black individuals.

 Wages and Poverty